Royals vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 32 hits with 11 doubles, a triple, three home runs, 16 walks and 24 RBI.
+- Andrew Vaughn has put up 33 hits with 12 doubles, a triple, three home runs and 16 walks.
+He has driven in 26 runs.

 Vaughn Recent Games